Cross-modal learning for plankton recognition: Experiments

 \subsubsection{In-domain Evaluation.}

 The first experiment, evaluated in-domain performance on the LAB dataset using 5-fold cross-validation with stratified splits: 80\% training, 5\% validation, and 15\% testing.
 Table~\ref{tab:lab_lab} presents the average accuracies and standard deviations for different encoder combinations and loss functions.
+Full results with varying modalities in gallery and test sets are given in Appendix~\ref{appendix:A2}.
 Notably, the InfoNCE loss consistently outperforms the Sigmoid loss across all configurations, indicating its superior ability to align image and optical profile modalities in a shared embedding space, especially in this low-data regime.
 Of the profile encoders, CNN achieved the highest accuracy, followed by Transformer and LSTM.
 In the later experiments, we focused the evaluation on the CNN and Transformer profile encoders and exclusively used InfoNCE loss, as LSTM and the Sigmoid loss consistently yielded lower performance.

 Table~\ref{tab:lab_lab_full_vit_tiny_cnn} provides the complete breakdown for the best-performing configuration identified above: ViT-Tiny as the image encoder, CNN as the profile encoder, and InfoNCE as the loss function.
 The highest accuracy was achieved when both images and profiles are present in both the gallery and test sets (I+P $\rightarrow$ I+P), confirming the benefit of multimodal recognition.
 Additionally, using only profiles in the gallery set yields better performance than using only images.
 This advantage is, however, largely due to the LAB dataset containing species with distinct optical characteristics.
 Somewhat surprisingly, recognition accuracy remains high even when the gallery and test sets use different modalities (e.g., I $\rightarrow$ P), suggesting effective modality alignment.
 The full results for all configurations are presented in the supplementary material.